Break-Even MRR: The Metric Founders Ignore

 Once you can see both break-even lines, the next question is which actions pull them closer fastest.
 Not all moves are equal, and founders often spend energy on the ones that barely matter.

 Raising the price moves the line fastest.
-Because price increases flow almost entirely to gross margin, a modest increase can close a large part of the gap to founder break-even with no new customers and no new costs.
-It is the single highest-yield action available, which is why pricing deserves more attention than it usually gets.
+Price increases flow almost entirely to gross margin, so a modest one closes a large part of the gap with no new customers and no new costs.

 Cutting costs helps, but it has a floor.
 You can trim tools and downgrade infrastructure, and you should keep the run-rate lean.
-But your living costs are mostly fixed, and your infrastructure is probably already cheap if you are bootstrapping.
 Cost-cutting can move business break-even meaningfully and founder break-even only a little, because the founder line is dominated by the cost of living, which you cannot cut to zero.

 The actions that move the line slowest are usually the ones founders reach for first: chasing more top-of-funnel traffic and adding features.
 Both can matter eventually.
 Neither moves break-even as directly as charging more, spending less, and keeping the customers you already have.